-A veteran cabinetmaker shows you how to build a Shaker-style cabinet door in six easy steps
+With a stacked dado set, you can build Shaker-style cabinet doors in six easy steps

 Doors are one of the trickier aspects of making cabinets.
 And there’s more than one way to make cabinet doors.
 One classic style of door and door construction is to make a raised panel and join the frame with a tongue-and-groove joint.
-Cabinet shops that turn out raised-panel doors rely on heavy-duty shapers and cutters or, at the very least, a router-table setup that includes a range of expensive bits (you can read more on this in the Master Carpenter titled Crown Molding Around a Cathedral Ceiling from Fine Homebuilding Issue #162 [April/May 2004] pp.140-142).
+Cabinet shops that turn out raised-panel doors rely on heavy-duty shapers and cutters or, at the very least, a router-table setup that includes a range of expensive bits.
 You also can make raised-panel doors with a portable tablesaw.
 The doors I build this way often are referred to as Shaker style.
 The vertical stiles and horizontal rails that make up the frame have square rather than contoured edges.
 The center panel, which floats in the frame, is a raised piece of solid wood (a flat piece of plywood also works).

-Whether you make a single door or many using this technique, you’ll need a stacked dado set in addition to a finish-cutting combination blade.
+Whether you make a single door or many using this technique, you’ll need a stacked dado set in addition to a finish-cutting combination blade for your table saw.
 For best results, the wood you use to build doors should be free of knots, warps, twists, and checks.
-I frequently use poplar (shown here) for doors that will be painted.
+I frequently use Poplar (shown here) for doors that will be painted.
 Here’s a drawing of the overall assembly followed by a step-by-step look at the process:

 Step 1: Use a dado head to groove the stiles and rails.
 Replace the tablesaw blade with a stacked dado set.
 The cutting width should be 1/4 in.
 Adjust the cutting height to 3/8 in.
 Position the saw’s rip fence so that the groove will be centered in the frame members.
 Cutting test grooves in scrap stock (the same thickness as the stiles and rails) is a smart idea to assure you that the setup is right.